sfk14/DHClass-Hub/Class-Examples/Regex_upConversion/JohannForster_Upconversion.md

 3. We'll manually tag the top line as the `<title>` and remove the `<item>` tags around it, since there's only one of it.
 We'll pop some <lb/> elements in to preserve those interesting line breaks.

-4. Let's find and wrap the sections in their <section> element, and remove some of the extra <item> elements.
+4. Let's find and wrap the sections in their `<section>` element, and remove some of the extra `<item>` elements.
 Remember, we need to wrap the *entire* section list, with all its items inside.
 We typically use a "close-open" strategy for this kind of thing, so we *only* have to find the start of each section in order to find the end of the previous one.

 **Note:** That "close-open" strategy is always going to create a little tangle: at the top of each section list will be an extra closing `<section/>` tag, that's missing at the end.
-That's okay--we just have to remember to clean that up in a later stage, when we deal with the chapter div "wrapper" elements.
+That's okay--we just have to remember to clean that up in a later stage, when we deal with the `<chapter>` "wrapper" elements.

 We begin to use *capturing groups* with parentheses here, to hold *only* the part of the regular expression we want to keep in the Replace.
 We use \1, \2, \3 to refer to the first, second, and third set of parentheses in a sequence.
 (In this example, we'll use just one capturing group.)